ocean-perception/bayesian-inference/README.md

 ```

 # Requirements
 Current implementation uses a small fully connected neural network (5 layers, 256 nodes per layer max).
 The GPU memory footprint is ~500MB so multiple train/predict instances can be dispatched.
-The minimum required system is
+The minimum required system is:

 * GPU card with >1 GB
 * CUDA 10+
 * 8 GB of RAM
 * 2C/4T CPU

+You can use CPU-only mode in case you do not have a GPU card.
+Additionally, by reducing the number of Monte Carlo samples, you can reduce the training and inference time.
+However, the quality of your predictions in terms of uncertainty will be affected.

 # Installation